pranavred/sherpa-ai/README.md

 - Full error handling and graceful shutdown
 - Comprehensive documentation and setup guides

-No prior work or existing codebase - this was built from the ground up for this hackathon.

-### Feedback on Tools Used

-Gemini 1.5 Flash (Vision):

-- Pros: Fast analysis (<1 second), perfect for real-time monitoring; strong context understanding that distinguishes task-related browsing from distraction; high rate limits (60 req/min) made development smooth
-- Challenges: Needed to tune safety settings to prevent empty responses initially
-- Suggestions: More examples in docs for structured JSON output with vision

-Gemini 2.0 Flash Experimental (LLM via Pipecat):

-- Pros: Works seamlessly with Pipecat's GoogleLLMService; generates natural, warm conversational responses; latest experimental model provides improved conversation quality
-- Suggestions: Native streaming audio support would eliminate need for separate STT/TTS services

-Pipecat AI:

-- Pros: Made complex voice pipeline development straightforward; great documentation with clear examples for Google services; modular design makes it easy to swap components
-- Challenges: Understanding frame flow and aggregators took some time; LLMMessagesFrame was deprecated mid-development which required adaptation
-- Suggestions: More examples of local audio transport with VAD tuning would be helpful

-Google Cloud STT/TTS:

-- Pros: High quality, natural-sounding voice; reliable and consistent performance throughout development
-- Challenges: Service account creation has many steps and can be complex for first-time users
-- Suggestions: Simpler auth flow for hackathon/prototyping use cases

-### Live Demo Link

 Due to the nature of this application (requires screen recording permissions, local audio, and runs on user's machine), a traditional web demo isn't applicable.
 However, you can:

 1. Clone the repo and run locally (15-minute setup)